Hi, I’m Bec. I help busy overthinkers who struggle with stress, anxiety, and overwhelm to instead experience the life-changing gifts of mindfulness.

 And while I’m also not a Buddhist, the Buddhist philosophy I do get on board with is this:

-How could mindfulness help you to heal, change and grow?
+How might mindfulness help you to heal, change and grow?

 Phew!
 That was a lot.
 If you’ve stuck with me this far, perhaps it’s time to connect further.